-One way of constructing torsion-free Bott connections is via a choice of Riemannian metric $g$ on $M$.
-Such a choice gives rise to three canonical objects: \begin{enumerate} \item an identification of $\nuFF$ with the orthogonal complement of $\tBun\FF$, \item a Euclidean structure $\epsilon$ induced by $g$ on $\nuFF\subset\tBun M$, defining a section $M\rightarrow\Fr(\nuFF)/\O(q)$, and \item a torsion-free Bott connection, the \emph{Bott Levi-Civita connection} $\nabla$, defined by
+Guelorget showed that her characteristic map coincides with the Bott-Chern-Weil map provided one makes careful choices.
+To this end, a choice of Riemannian metric $g$ on $M$ can be used to construct the following: \begin{enumerate} \item an identification of $\nuFF$ with the orthogonal complement of $\tBun\FF$, \item a metric $\epsilon$ on $\nuFF\subset\tBun M$, \item a torsion-free Bott connection, the \emph{Bott Levi-Civita connection} $\nabla^{1}$, given by

-where $\nabla^{LC}$ is the Levi-Civita connection associated to $g$. \end{enumerate} These geometric structures are used by Guelorget in the definition of an alternative characteristic map to that of Bott \cite{gue}, to which our own map bears substantial resemblance.
-Moreover, as will be clear in Section \ref{s4}, the geometric structures arising from appropriately \emph{singular} Riemannian metrics can be used in our Chern-Weil map for Haefliger-singular foliations.

-In Section \ref{haefybundle}, we will describe how Bott's Chern-Weil map for a regular foliation relates to the higher transverse frame bundles of the foliation.
-This will furnish a new proof of the fact that Bott's Chern-Weil map recovers the characteristic classes arising from the classifying space $B\Gamma_{q}$ of codimension $q$ Haefliger structures.
-Following this, in Section \ref{s4}, we will use the same techniques to give our Chern-Weil characteristic map for singular Haefliger foliations.
+where $\nabla^{LC}$ is the Levi-Civita connection associated to $g$, and \item an \( \epsilon \)-compatible connection \( \nabla^{0} \), determined by taking the antisymmetric component of the connection form of \( \nabla^{1} \) relative any orthonormal framing. \end{enumerate} \begin{propdef}\cite[Remarque (c)]{gue} With these choices of geometric data, the homomorphism $\lambda_{\nabla^{0},\epsilon}$ of Theorem \ref{guegorlet} is equal to the Bott-Chern-Weil homomorphism $\lambda_{\nabla^{1},\nabla^{0}}$ of Theorem \ref{bottchernweil}. \end{propdef}